-Prerequisite: Metals
+Prerequisite: Metals with B or Better

 This course enables students to expand their knowledge and techniques in metal fabrication.
 Activities may include advanced machine processes, foundry processes, welding, and CNC programming and machining.
 Students are required to complete projects that demonstrate their knowledge of learned processes.